craigcitro/site/content/books.md

 ## 2021

+#### *Project Hail Mary*, by Andy Weir.
+4/5

+This was a great time.

+He really channeled the same "nerdy fun" energy of _The Martian_, which was good fun, though maybe a worry for future books.
+(I dunno, though, I'd happily read a half-dozen more variants on this story.)

 #### *Shape*, by Jordan Ellenberg.
 3/5

 When I used to teach, I'd occasionally end up giving an overview lecture,